GoogleCloudPlatform/document-ai-samples/web-app-demo/CONTRIBUTING.md

 # How to become a contributor and submit your own code

-New modules are always welcome!
+New components are always welcome!

-If you're interested in contributing a new module or making a changes to the existing application, please open an issue for discussion first.
+If you're interested in contributing a new component or making a changes to the existing application, please open an issue for discussion first.

-## Contributing A New Module
+## Contributing A New Component

 1. Submit an issue describing your proposed change to this repository.
 2. A repo owner will respond to your issue promptly.
 If you don't see a response within